kkksuper/FleSpeech/README.md

-This is demo page for FleSpeech: Flexibly Controllable Speech Generation with Multimodal Prompt
+This is demo page for FleSpeech: Flexibly Controllable Speech Generation with Various Prompts